jakujobi/Ada_Compiler_Construction/src/jakadac/modules/README.md

 - **RDParserExtended.py**
   A variant of the parser with additional grammar rules and recovery strategies (extension of `RDParser`).

+- **TACGenerator.py**
+  Implements the `ThreeAddressCodeGenerator` for producing three-address code IR with depth-based addressing and constant substitution.

 ## Usage

 1. **Lexical Analysis**